PDF version of this page.

 Achievement gap – Differences in academic performance among student groups.

 Adjusted pass rate – In calculating accreditation ratings, allowances are made for certain transfer students, students who speak little or no English and students who pass retakes of tests after receiving remedial instruction.
 These allowances result in adjusted pass rates which are used to determine accreditation ratings.

 Alignment – The correlation between Virginia’s SOL, what is taught in the classroom and what appears on the SOL tests.
 Curriculum alignment ensures that students are taught the material subject to testing.

-Alternate and alternative assessments – Students with disabilities may be tested through the Virginia Alternate Assessment Program (VAAP) or the Virginia Grade-Level Alternative (VGLA) in grades 3-8 depending on the content area and nature of the disability.
+Alternate and alternative assessments – Students with disabilities may be tested through the Virginia Alternate Assessment Program (VAAP) ), the Virginia Modified Achievement Standards Test (VMAST) or the Virginia Grade-Level Alternative (VGLA) in grades 3-8 depending on the content area and nature of the disability.
 Limited-English Proficient (LEP) students at the lowest levels of English proficiency may also be tested using the VGLA.
 The Virginia Substitute Evaluation Program (VSEP) provides students with disabilities with an alternative means of meeting the commonwealth’s testing-related graduation requirements.
-More about alternate and alternative assessments...
+Certain students with disabilities may also meet graduation requirements by taking the VMAST assessments for Algebra I and end-of-course reading.
+More about alternate and alternative assessments ...

 Assessment – A test or other method for measuring achievement.

 Board-recognized diplomas – The Board of Education establishes minimum requirements for the Standard Diploma, Advanced Studies Diploma, Modified Standard Diploma and the Special Diploma.
 International Baccalaureate Diplomas are regarded as Advanced Studies Diplomas.

 Carry over students – A student who remains in high school after completing four or more years.